Deals of the day-Mergers and acquisitions

 ** Japanese office equipment maker Konica Minolta Inc plans to acquire U.S. healthcare firm Ambry Genetics Corp to diversify its business, the Nikkei daily reported on Sunday.

+** A Brazilian Supreme Court justice has upheld a lower court decision that ordered the world's largest meatpacker, JBS SA, to halt the sale of $300 million worth of South American assets to Minerva SA, according to a court document.

-** Flag carrier El Al Israel Airlines said on Sunday its board approved a plan by its Sun d'Or unit to buy smaller rival Israir from IDB Tourism.
+** Flag carrier El Al Israel Airlines said its Sun d'Or unit agreed to buy smaller low-cost rival Israir from IDB Tourism.

 ** The owners of HSH Nordbank said on Sunday they had received indicative offers for the German shipping finance provider by an end-June deadline that could pave the way for an eventual sale of the bank.